Siteimprove/alfa/docs/review/api/alfa-style.api.md

 // src/longhands.ts:251:7 - (ae-incompatible-release-tags) The symbol ""inset-inline-start"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:252:7 - (ae-incompatible-release-tags) The symbol "left" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:253:7 - (ae-incompatible-release-tags) The symbol ""letter-spacing"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:254:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:254:7 - (ae-incompatible-release-tags) The symbol ""line-height"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:255:7 - (ae-incompatible-release-tags) The symbol ""margin-bottom"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:256:7 - (ae-incompatible-release-tags) The symbol ""margin-left"" is marked as @public, but its signature references "Longhand" which is marked as @internal